-- Recognising that no single actor has the resources to bring about the transition to renewable energy; - Recognising that actors in government, business and civil society seek to advance or slow down the process; - Paying attention to alignments of interest across government, business and civil society; - Including actors with different motives to understand these alignments.
+- 1. Recognising that no single actor has the resources to bring about the transition to renewable energy; - 2.
+Recognising that actors in government, business and civil society seek to advance or slow down the process; - 3.
+Paying attention to alignments of interest across government, business and civil society; - 4.
+Including actors with different motives to understand these alignments.

 While our syntheses of the four cases pay more attention to government and business actors, the implication is not that civil society organisations are irrelevant.
-However, they have been less influential or at least seemed to have been in the case material we reviewed.6
+However, they have been less influential, or at least seemed to have been, in the case material we reviewed.

 The case material highlights in particular the need to pay attention to actors who support climate-relevant policies even if mitigating climate change is not their main concern.
 However, in terms of providing support in the formulation and implementation of such policies, their actions are of direct relevance.
-We saw in all four cases that the most significant actors had other priorities, notably securing energy for the country, region or company, fostering new industries, creating jobs, or providing a basis for generating public revenue.
-This is not to say that actors with green motivations have been irrelevant.
-Their relevance has been in adding weight to coalitions, and sometimes providing the flag under which all the others are willing to join.
+We saw in all four cases that the most significant actors had other priorities.
+These included: securing energy for the country, region or company, fostering new industries, creating jobs, or providing a basis for generating public revenue.
+This is not to say that actors with green motives have been irrelevant.
+Their relevance lies in strengthening coalitions, and sometimes providing the flag under which all the others are willing to join.
 The Indian debate, in particular, has shown the analytical and political importance of considering climate change mitigation as a 'co-benefit'.
-It is a simple but transformative concept.

 The notion of co-benefit does not automatically mean that an alliance was created for the purpose of joint action.
 In many cases alliances emerged in incidental ways, which is why we sometimes referred to 'alignments of interest'.
 It is clear from the case material that different actors' interests were aligned, but it is not always clear whether they consciously pursued joint action.
-We cannot tell from the studies on India and Brazil whether there were gatherings or communications for the purpose of coordinated action or which actor had convening power.
+We cannot tell from the studies on India and Brazil whether there were gatherings or communications for the purpose of coordinated action, or which actor had convening power.

 A transformative alliance - operating strategically - was, however, a clear finding that emerged from the China research (Shen 2016).
 The alliance is informal but a small group of NDRC officers has de facto convening power.
 In South Africa, a small informal interministerial unit was pulling the strings.
 It could do so precisely because it was not that visible and was not in a hierarchical relationship with other actors.
 Of course, where the convening power does not come from holding a high-ranking public office, the experience, capabilities and networks of individuals are particularly important (Morris and Martin 2015).
-In sum, while the case material provided only patchy evidence on how alliances operate, there is little doubt that they mattered in all four cases.